Zeppelin: Principal characteristics

-By the time of the Hindenburg, several important changes had taken place: the passenger space had been relocated to the interior of the overall vessel, passenger rooms were insulated from the exterior by the dining area, and forced-warm air could be circulated from the water that cooled the forward engines, all of which made traveling much more comfortable.
-This did prevent passengers from enjoying the views from the windows of their berths though, which had been a major attraction on the Graf Zeppelin.
+By the time of the Hindenburg, several important changes had made traveling much more comfortable: the passenger space had been relocated to the interior of the framework, passenger rooms were insulated from the exterior by the dining area, and forced warm air could be circulated from the water that cooled the forward engines.
+The new design did prevent passengers from enjoying the views from the windows of their berths, which had been a major attraction on the Graf Zeppelin.
 On both the older and newer vessels, the external viewing windows were often open during flight.
-The flight ceiling was so low that no pressurization of the cabins was necessary, though the Hindenburg did maintain a pressurized air-locked smoking room (no flame allowed, however—a single electric lighter was provided, and could not be removed from the room).
+The flight altitude was so low that no pressurization of the cabins was necessary.
+The Hindenburg did maintain a pressurized air-locked smoking room: no flame was allowed, but a single electric lighter was provided, which could not be removed from the room.

-Access to Zeppelins was achieved in a number of ways.
+Access to Zeppelins was achieved in several ways.
 The Graf Zeppelin's gondola was accessed while the vessel was on the ground, via gangways.
-The Hindenburg also had passenger gangways leading from the ground directly into its hull which could be withdrawn entirely, ground access to the gondola, and an exterior access hatch via its electrical room; this latter was intended for crew use only.
+The Hindenburg also had passenger gangways leading from the ground directly into its hull, which could be withdrawn entirely, ground access to the gondola, and an exterior access hatch via its electrical room; the latter was intended for crew use only.

-On some long-distance units, Blau gas was used to run the engines of the Zeppelin airships.
-This had the advantage in that the weight of Blau gas was near that of air.
-Thus the use of large quantities of Blau gas as a propellant had little impact on the Zeppelin buoyancy.
-Blau gas was used on the Zeppelin airship's first voyage to America, starting in 1929.
-The Zeppelin facility in Friedrichshafen produced the Blau gas.
+On some long-distance zeppelins, engines were powered by a special Blau gas produced by the Zeppelin facility in Friedrichshafen.
+The combustible Blau gas was formulated to make its weight near that of air, so that its storage and consumption had little effect on the Zeppelin's buoyancy.
+Blau gas was used on the first Zeppelin voyage to the United States, starting in 1929.

 History

 Early designs

-Count Ferdinand von Zeppelin's serious interest in airship development began in 1874, when he took inspiration from a lecture given by Heinrich von Stephan on the subject of "World Postal Services and Air Travel" to outline the basic principle of his later craft in a diary entry dated 25 March 1874.
-This describes a large rigidly framed outer envelope containing several separate gasbags.
+Count Ferdinand von Zeppelin's interest in airship development began in 1874, when he was inspired by a lecture given by Heinrich von Stephan on the subject of "World Postal Services and Air Travel" to outline the basic principle of his later craft in a diary entry dated 25 March 1874.
+It describes a large rigidly framed outer envelope containing several separate gasbags.
 He had previously encountered Union Army balloons in 1863 when he visited the United States as a military observer during the American Civil War.

-Count Zeppelin began to seriously pursue his project after his early retirement from the military in 1890 at the age of 52.
-Convinced of the potential importance of aviation, he started working on various designs in 1891, and had completed detailed designs by 1893.
+Count Zeppelin began to seriously pursue his project after his early retirement from the army in 1890 at the age of 52.
+Convinced of the potential importance of aviation, he started working on various designs in 1891 and had completed detailed designs by 1893.
 An official committee reviewed his plans in 1894, and he received a patent, granted on 31 August 1895, with Theodor Kober producing the technical drawings.